sander1095/DnDCombatTracker/README.md

   * Allow the user to set keybinds so he can perform actions such as editing specific fields or pressing the "Next" button with just a press of a button on the keyboard.
 * Updater
   * Notify the user when a new release is published to this repo.

+* Create a manual for this software.
+  * I could maybe use the Github Wiki or create a PDF about how to use this program so it would be more user friendly

+* Use WPF or a better "pattern" in WinForms so the code would be a lot better.
+  * Right now the code is a mess, and it needs a lot of improvement.
+A pattern like MVC, MVVM or something like that would improve the codebase a lot.

 All other upcoming features/bugfixes can be seen in the [Issues](https://github.com/sander1095/DnDCombatTracker/issues) Tab